18th Airlift Squadron

 The 18th Airlift Squadron is an inactive United States Air Force unit.
-Its last assignment was to the 305th Operations Group, Air Mobility Command, stationed at McGuire Air Force Base, New Jersey.

-It was inactivated on 1 July 1995.
+Its last assignment was to the 305th Operations Group, Air Mobility Command, stationed at McGuire Air Force Base, New Jersey, where it was inactivated on 1 July 1995.

 History

-The early years
+World War II

 From activation in April until July 1942 the 18th ferried aircraft from the United States to the South Pacific and Southwest Pacific theaters of operations.
 Most flights originated from McClellan Field and proceeded via the Hawaiian Islands, Christmas Island, Canton Island, Fiji Islands, and New Caledonia, to Australia.
 From July 1942 until disbandment in October 1943, the 18th serviced outbound aircraft, briefed crews of these aircraft and controlled flights until they reached Hawaii.

+Cold War

-Reactivated on 18 July 1954, at McGuire AFB, New Jersey, the squadron came under the Military Air Transport Service (MATS).
-It became operational in September, transporting passengers, cargo and mail in C-118s to South America, Europe, Africa, Asia and Australia, as well as within the US.
+Reactivated on 18 July 1954, at McGuire Air Force Base, New Jersey, the squadron came under the Military Air Transport Service (MATS).
+It became operational in September, transporting passengers, cargo and mail in Douglas C-118 Liftmasters to South America, Europe, Africa, Asia and Australia, as well as within the US.
 It participated in operations, exercises, and maneuvers of the US armed services and transported important US and foreign officials.
-It also provided airlift support for the United Nations (UN).
+It also provided airlift support for the United Nations.

-In December 1956 and January 1957 the unit airlifted over 9,700 Hungarian refugees from Rhein Main AB, West Germany to the United States.
-In 1961 the 18th began flying C-135s.
+In December 1956 and January 1957 the unit airlifted over 9,700 Hungarian refugees from Rhein Main Air Base, West Germany to the United States.
+In 1961 the 18th began flying Boeing C-135 Stratolifters.
 The first major deployment with these new aircraft was to the Arctic with 2,300 Army personnel for cold weather training.
 In 1963, it participated in the airlift of UN forces and cargo to the Congo and airlifted personnel and cargo to New Zealand in support of Antarctic operations.
 It changed in 1965 from mostly European flights to airlift support of forces in South Vietnam.
 It then participated in an airlift to the Dominican Republic in March 1965 with US forces to preserve order.
-On 1 February 1966, shortly after being designated the 18th Military Airlift Squadron (MAS), all personnel were reassigned, and on 15 June 1966 the squadron inactivated.
+On 1 February 1966, shortly after being designated the 18th Military Airlift Squadron, all personnel were reassigned, and on 15 June 1966 the squadron inactivated.